Lattice-Works/CAFE/README.md

 # chroniclepy

-Code to analyze data generated with chronicle
+This repository contains code to preprocess data from the Chronicle app.